 A contingency of £10 billion will also be set aside.
 This contingency represents approximately 35% of the submarine cost to completion and according to the MOD “is a prudent estimate based on past experience of large, complex projects, such as the 2012 Olympics”.
-However, there is no guarantee whether all, or any, of this money will be spent.
+However, there is no guarantee whether all of this money will be spent.
 If it were, then it would provide an upper-end estimate of acquisition of £41 billion.
 Spread over the 35 year life of the programme, this represents 0.2% of Government spending.

 In line with convention, the Dreadnought programme will be funded from the MOD's core equipment procurement budget.